only .99 cents. No internet required. Some like to listen and learn and not just read.

 39. Q. Para 16 Why do Commanders continuously assess the situation?

-A: Situational understanding is the product of applying analysis and judgment to relevant information to determine the relationships among the operational and mission variables to facilitate decision-making
+A: the product of applying analysis and judgment to relevant information to determine the relationships among the operational and mission variables to facilitate decision-making.

 41. Q. Para 18 What do Commanders and staffs use help build their situational understanding?